iisc-scv/Double-Q-learning-algorithm--Reinforcement-Learning-P/README.md

 ![alt text](MountainCarEnvirornment.png "Mountain Car environment")

 The difficulty is that gravity is stronger than the car's engine, and even at full throttle, the car cannot accelerate up the steep slope.
-The only solution is to first move away from teh goal and end up the opposite slope on the left.
+The only solution is to first move away from the goal and end up on the opposite slope on the left.
 Then, by applying full throttle the car can build up enough inertia to carry it up the steep slope even though it is slowing down the whole way.
-This is a simple example of a continuous control task where things have to get worse in a sense (farther away from goal) before they can get better.
-MAny control methodologies have great difficulties with tasks of this kind unless explicitly aided by a human controller.
+This is a simple example of a continuous control task where things have to get worse in a sense (farther away from the goal) before they can get better.
+Many control methodologies have great difficulties with tasks of this kind unless explicitly aided by a human controller.

 ## Solution
 We will use Reinforcement learning - DoubleQ learning with function approximation using tile coding to calculate an optimal policy for the car to reach the top of the hill.